nstliveinst — NST script to customize the liveinst process.

 script with a minimal number of command line arguments (you might want

-to include "-i" and/or "--desktop
+to include "--desktop gui

 This script invokes the anaconda installation utility during a installation.
 It is quite possible that your system will be rebooted after the installation.
 Make sure that you save all of your work prior to running this script.